upengareri/fastai_part1/tools/curlwget_extension.md

 It is a plugin to quickly download any file from internet through a console.

 #### Why use it?
-It maintains the session when downloading files over an unstable internet connection.
+It maintains the session when downloading large files over an unstable internet connection.

 #### How to use it?
 * Install the curlwget extension in Chrome.